-If the method was so flawed why then did it work?
-The answer is that it was applied during a period of rapid change in medical science.
-Developments in technology and therapeutics led to a period when LOS reduced so rapidly that any method designed to underestimate bed requirements had a good chance of giving roughly the 'right' answers.
+LOS reduced so rapidly that any method designed to underestimate bed requirements had a good chance of giving roughly the 'right' answers.
 However since the mid-1990's this trend has dramatically ceased.
-In addition, the ongoing reduction in bed numbers has led to an escalation in average occupancy to the point where hospitals experience an all year bed crisis.
+In addition, the ongoing reduction in bed numbers have led to an escalation in average occupancy to the point where hospitals experience an all year bed crisis.
 We are now in a period where the inherent flaws are starting to surface and the basic assumptions need to be revised.